Useurmind/ModuleInject/Doc.ModuleInject/fluent_language.md

 The API has several phases:

+ - Instantiation
- - Registration
+ - Disposing
  - Construction
  - Modification

+### Instantiation

+In this phase you define which kind of strategy should be used to create instances of the component, e.g. single instance or factory.
+You can define arbitrary strategies but for single instances and factories the InjectionModule class provides shortcut functions that skip this step.

-### Registration phase
+### Disposing

-In this phase a property or method of the module is registered as a component (factory).

-#### Components vs. component factories

-Mo

-Components are singletons in the scope of a module and only constructed once.
-That is why they are stored inside of properties of the module which reflect the idea behind the components best.
-By default, their lifetime is managed by the module.
-Therefore, they are disposed together with the module they are contained in.

-Factories create components when requested.
-To reflect this behaviour they are implemented via methods of a module.
-By default, the lifetime of components that are created through factories lies in the hands of the requester of the component.
-The module will forget the created component after it was created.

-#### Public vs. private

-Public components and factories are part of the interface of a module which makes them available to other modules.
-In contrast a private component or factory is not part of the interface and therefore is usually not available to other modules.
-The public and private scheme of ModuleInject does not correspond to the access modifier scheme of C#.
-Private components can have a public access modifier.
+In this phase you define which kind of dispose strategy should be used to dispose instances of the component.
+You can skip this step if you are satisfied with no dispose strategy or the defaults that are applied.
+The defaults are:

+ - SingleInstance: Instances are remembered and disposed with the module.
+ - Factory: Instances are forgot and never disposed (consumer is repsonsible for disposing).
+ - Pure SourceOf: No default dispose strategy (means null).

-### Construction phase
+### Construction

 In the construction phase you define how an instance of the component is created.
 You can specify different construction processes which give you some flexibility when creating components.

  - Creation from type.
- - Creation from expression.
+ - Creation from func.
- - Setting a fixed instance.

 Creation from a type is the shortest possible notation that can be used when a default constructor should be used.
-The creation from an expression can be used for constructor injection scenarios with a non-default constructor.
-When setting a fixed instance you can construct an object as you like and give it to the container for dependency injection.
+The creation from a func can be used for constructor injection scenarios with a non-default constructor or for applying property initializer syntax.
+You can inject fixed instances by using a closure in the construct func.

 ### Modification phase

-This phase is the most complex and gives you several possibilities to modify the constructed instance.
-Among other things you can:
+This phase allows you to perform further modifications of the registered component.
+You can:

- - Call methods on the instance.
- - Set properties on the instance.
- - Perform custom actions on the instance.
- - Use standard injection code in the form of so called injectors.
- - Apply a dynamic proxy in the form of a behaviour.
+ - Execute actions that are performed when constructing an instance (e.g. for method injection).
+ - Change the instance that is returned (e.g. for decoration).
+ - Add meta data to the component (e.g. for easy recognition in registration hooks).

+Also, there can be further extensions depending on the loaded extensions.
+For example, you can add interceptors when including ModuleInject.Interception.Castle.